cairnswm/gapi/README.md

 # The Idea

+When I created this PHP project the idea was to create an as simple as possible way of adding a REST API on top of any existing mySQL database.
+The original concept had the following goals:
 1. Create a standard REST API that can connect to any table in the database (Done)
 2. Make the API Configurable so through configuration the list of tables can be set, and the fields that can be seen, updated, deleted (Done)
-3. Add Call backs for Pre/POST functionality (Allows additional security)
+3. _Add Call backs for Pre/POST functionality (Allows additional security) (TODO)_
 4. Auto Document the API with the correct Call (Needs to be redone)
 5. Modify Get to include Paging (Pagination: Done, use offset and limit)
 6. Add a Search option that does standard get with parameters.
 (Can be Post or Get)
-7. Modify Get to include Sorting option
+7. Modify Get to include Sorting option (TODO)
 8. Use prepared statements to prevent SQL Injection (Done)

 # Demos